Independent broker · California & TexasCA #6015321 · TX #3305690 · (949) 522-3284

 In brief: Most surprise bills come from two issues: misclassified payroll and undocumented subcontractors.
 Fix those and audits become boring.

+• Track payroll by job duty, not just by person.
 If one employee does multiple types of work, track hours by role when possible.
 Cleaner splits reduce disputes over class codes.

+• Keep subcontractor COIs and workers comp proof in one place.
 If a sub cannot prove coverage, the carrier may treat those costs as your exposure.

+• Update estimates during the year.
 If payroll or sales are climbing, update your broker during the term.
 Smaller adjustments beat one big surprise at audit.

+• Do not ignore audit requests.
 Non-response can lead to estimated audits, penalties, and larger bills.

 Common mistakes that increase the audit premium